OpenRefine/OpenRefine/extensions/database/README.md

-This project is an extension for Google Refine that provides a way to import database data using JDBC.
+This project is an extension for OpenRefine that provides a way to import database data using JDBC.

 INSTALL

-1. Before installing this extension download Google Refine code from http://code.google.com/p/google-refine/source/checkout.
+1. Before installing this extension download OpenRefine code from http://code.google.com/p/google-refine/source/checkout.

 2. Pull this extension's code into folder database under folder /extensions.
-For more information on how to write a Google Refine extensions and where to put the files see http://code.google.com/p/google-refine/wiki/WriteAnExtension
+For more information on how to write a OpenRefine extensions and where to put the files see http://code.google.com/p/google-refine/wiki/WriteAnExtension

 The folder structure should resemble this: grefine-all/